Last updated 23rd March, 2025

 The string or builder's line that is fixed to the bracket can be used to attach it to the gutter outlet, lined up along the fascia.

-A spirit level should be employed to figure if the string is leaning toward the gutter outlet.
+A spirit level should be employed to figure out if the string is leaning toward the gutter outlet.

 Marks will be needed to identify the location of every bracket spaced apart by a distance of no more than 600mm.